OSC/ood-documentation/develop/_sources/installation.rst.txt

 - the resource manager (e.g., Torque, Slurm, or LSF) client binaries and libraries used by the batch servers installed
-- configuration on both OnDemand node **and batch servers** to be able to submit, status, and delete jobs from command line
+- configuration on both OnDemand node **and batch servers** to be able to submit, delete and get status for jobs from the command line
 - signed SSL certificate with corresponding intermediate certificate for your advertised OnDemand host name (e.g., ``ondemand.my_center.edu``)